erfurtjohn/advanced-mobile-location/README.md

 * https://www.heise.de/mac-and-i/meldung/Standortuebermittlung-bei-Notruf-Apple-unterstuetzt-nun-AML-in-Deutschland-4614976.html

 ## Requirements
 You will need a installed and running webserver like Apache or nginx with modules _php_ and _curl_ enabled.
 Furthermore you will need the SSL certificate, it's password and the user data for the HTTP basic authentication.
 The certificate, it's password and the user data can be requested at the [control center of Freiburg](https://ils-freiburg.de/standortdaten.php) / [public-safety answering point (PSAP) of Freiburg](https://ils-freiburg.de/standortdaten.php).
+This repository is managed with npm, it requires node.js (npm) for installing it's required packages.

 ## Configuration
 To get things work, you have to modify the `config.php` and enter your individual user data and passwords.
 Don't forget to add the relative path to the certificate. **NOTICE:** Be sure that the certificate is in `.pem` format and not `.p12`!
+To fit the application for your needs, you can edit the lines 62-65 in `index.html` to display your correct control center, center the map, use the correct tile server and set debug mode to on/off.

-### Example configuration file
+### Example php configuration file
 ```php
 <?php
 $curl_url = "https://url-to-server:port/get-data?number=";